 Each school of referencing/citation asks for information in slightly different formats, be sure to check which referencing/citation style your department is using.
 This differs between each school, department and discipline, be cautious about checking.

 Similarly some schools are tolerant of using numbers while others aren’t.
 Likewise from ize/ise.
 This should be clarified in your essay guidelines.

 With academic work a Creative Edit will try to focus upon directing you towards further study, correcting the argument flow, or holes, and using probing questions to help you develop areas in need.
 Ethically I do not believe in crafting an essay for a student.
 However, I can clean up language, refine structure, and help you to craft your argument by cutting through the dense forest of research.
-For instance a 2000 word essay can much harder than a 10,000, partly because of how selective you are forced to be while still presenting an affect argument and showing your range of knowledge.
+For instance a 2000 word essay can be much harder than a 10,000 because of how selective you are forced to be while still presenting an affect argument and showing your range of knowledge.
 Acquiring the ability to skillfully edit work, especially your own, takes time.